telefonicaid/fiware-orion/doc/manuals/user/ngsiv2_implementation_notes.md

 ## Default type for entities, attributes and metadata

 Currently, Orion uses the string `none` as default for entities/attributes/metadata at creation/update time.
-However, this may change in the future, as described in https://github.com/telefonicaid/fiware-orion/issues/2223.
+However, this may change in the future, as described in https://github.com/telefonicaid/fiout it, but the ware-orion/issues/2223.

 ## Scope functionality